Reviews You Can Rely On

 Waist Belt None

-The pack is comfortable to wear, depending on your build.
-Our tester's biggest gripe with the Rush 8L is its straps.
-There is no shoulder strap adjustment.
-Instead, you make adjustments using shock cords on the sides of the pack; this can make getting the vest on and off tricky, depending on your shoulder flexibility and what you are wearing.
-The vest clung to fleece versus slipperier materials.
-Our testers were also very aware of the straps while wearing the pack.
-Despite the mesh straps, the pack feels warm during activity.
-A size medium pack fits our primary female tester comfortably.
-Still, other female testers whose measurements fell within the size range for a medium could not wear the pack because it was too tight across the chest.
+The Rush 8L is comfortable to wear, depending on your build.
+Our main complaint, however, regarded the straps.
+It lacks a shoulder strap adjustment.
+Instead, it relies on shock cords for adjustments located on the sides of the pack; this can make getting the vest on and off tricky, depending on your shoulder flexibility and what clothes you have on.
+The vest clung to fleece versus slipperier materials during testing.
+We were also very aware of the straps while wearing the pack.
+If you find the strap design is a deterrent, we recommend checking out the CamelBak Classic Light 70, which features traditional shoulder straps and an adjustable sternum strap.
+You might also consider the Ultimate Direction Ultra Vest 6.0 if you prefer soft bottles on the chest instead of a hydration bladder.
+Despite the mesh straps, the pack also feels warm during activity.
+A size medium pack fits our primary female tester comfortably, but other female testers whose measurements fell within the size range for a medium could not wear the pack because it was too tight across the chest.
 We highly recommend measuring yourself and, if you're in between sizes, to size up for greater comfort.
-If the Rush 8L strap design is a deterrent, we recommend checking out the CamelBak Classic Light 70, which features traditional shoulder straps and an adjustable sternum strap.
-You might also consider the Ultimate Direction Ultra Vest 6.0 if you prefer soft bottles on the chest instead of a hydration bladder.

 The USWE Rush 8L Hydration Vest stays put while hiking and is very lightweight.